Perceptron-AI/sentencepiece/README.md

 # SentencePiece + Neural Boundary Entropy + GPT-2: Pytorch

-This is pytorch implementation of training GPT-2 with SentencePiece w/ offset + Neural Boundary Entropy.
+This is Pytorch implementation of training GPT-2 with SentencePiece w/ offset + Neural Boundary Entropy.